6. Herb farming

 - Hire a Chef http://www.hireachef.com/

-8. Elderly Care Business.
 Senior care services, which typically are an alternative to traditional nursing homes, are growing and thriving.
-There is big opportunity for nonmedical home care providers, who help seniors with tasks of daily living.
+There is a big opportunity for nonmedical home care providers, who help seniors with tasks of daily living.
 The aging of the baby boomers is ensuring that this business has high demand, plus the rising numbers of senior citizens who want to stay in their own homes means.

 The service is aimed to be more personal and affordable compared to a nursing home.
-Typical clientele include elderly men and women who cannot live safely in their own homes, but do not require the full-time skilled nursing care provided by convalescent hospitals.
+Typical clientele includes elderly men and women who cannot live safely in their own homes but do not require the full-time skilled nursing care provided by convalescent hospitals.
 They are looking for minimal supervision and assistance — as well as companionship — in order to live independently as possible.

 - National Adult Day Services Association